 Why you should try this recipe

-- This coconut flan recipe is easy and quick to make.
-It takes one hour from start to finish.
+- This easy coconut flan recipe (flan de coco receta in Spanish) is quick to make: it takes about an hour from start to finish.

-- It is an impressive dessert for any occasion.
+- It is an impressive custard dessert for a special occasion, whether a birthday or a BBQ party.

 Ingredients